 We don’t have only great days, and I never feel like I am doing enough.
 So many nights I lay in bed.
 “God, I did my best but we both know it wasn’t enough.
 I need you to fill in the gaps.”
 I have faith He will.

 What we do have?
 Laughter when we trip up.
 Together we learn, we play, we explore, we grow.

 The truth is we are involved in each other’s lives.
 WE LIKE EACH OTHER!
 Love has always been a given, but now, most days, we want to spend time together.

 We want to make our home a culture of learning.
 Do I ever see that school bus go by and think, “Hmmm…I would have so much time if….”?

 Would I change the decision to follow the calling God put on me to homeschool my children?

-Rebecca Lundgren lives in South Dakota with her husband Jeremy, three daughters, and their zoo of adopted animals.
+Rebecca Lundgren, The Accidental Homeschooler, lives in South Dakota with her husband Jeremy, three daughters, and their zoo of adopted animals.
 While her family never intended to homeschool, she has learned a lot along the way.
 Her background includes a B.S. degree in Early Childhood Education and Special Education from South Dakota State University.
 Before she began her homeschool journey, she taught in Public Schools k-12, English as a Second Language (ESL) k-6, and directed an Early Childhood program.
 In addition to homeschooling, she is a well-loved teacher at True North Homeschool Academy where she teaches Jr High Classes.
 She loves camping and hiking with her family, reading, crafting, and children’s ministries.